 - Content writer: The content writer is the creative person behind the stories and scripts involved in the game.
 He or she also created the dialogues and speeches involved in the game.
 They are also responsible for writing the gaming instructions.

 - Esports Athlete or Professional Gamer – This career option looks lucrative but is very difficult to pursue.
 To become a professional gamer, you need an immense amount of training and guidance.
 The big organizing teams sign the contract with these professional gamers and pay them a hefty amount of money.
 They individually also participate in a number of leagues going across the world.
-The earning in this field is very lucrative if you are a top gamer but becoming one is not an easy task.
+Earning in this field is very lucrative if you are a top gamer but becoming one is not an easy task.
 Usually, the professional career of a gamer begins at the age of 13-14 and retires at the age of 24-25.

 Though there are a number of challenges in opting for a career in this field especially as a professional gamer.
 The biggest challenge is the mindset of Indian parents.